the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ### Conviction Voting

 A voting process that is not time-boxed.
-The concept described by [Jeff Emmett](https://blog.giveth.io/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) and independently re-discovered and implemented (with improvements) in The Laurel Project main contract.
+The concept described by [Jeff Emmett](https://blog.giveth.io/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475) and independently re-discovered and implemented (with improvements such as using N dimensions and weighted voting) in The Laurel Project main contract.

 ## Concepts